Welcome to today's edition of the Rush 24-7 podcast.

 We're going to sue Trump for this Muslim ban of his, just like we've sued Obama.

-We've sued Obama, we've said three or four times.
+We've sued three or four times.

-Excess of power, we're gonna, we're gonna sue.
+Excess of power, we're going to sue.

-Here's the next Obama bite if you can stomach it.
+Here's the next Obama bite, if you can stomach it.

 This debate needs to change.